KEisenhart/RepData_PeerAssessment1/PA1_template.md

 fixed_one<- Imputing_NAs( df, d, data_check )
 ```

-I opted to put the logic I needed to replace all NA values with interval medians into a seperate source file called Imputing.R that can be found in this github repo.
+I opted to put the logic I needed to replace all NA values with interval medians into a separate source file called Imputing.R that can be found in this github repo.

 Question 4